Clubs

 ASCIT hosts a club funding process for eligible clubs in the fall of each academic year, led by the Director of Operations, President, and Treasurer.
 ASCIT BoD contact information can be found on donut.
 The application for funding can be found here.

-The ASCIT Board of Directors will hear from each club during meetings tentatively held on Saturday, October 14 and Sunday, October 15.
-If clubs intend to use funding before these days and/or cannot meet on those days, they will have to meet separately with the Director of Operations (same Calendly, select the alternate dates).
+The ASCIT Board of Directors will hear from each club during meetings held from Monday October 6 through Saturday October 18.
+If clubs intend to use funding before these days and/or cannot meet on those days, they will have to meet separately with the Director of Operations (please email at [email protected]).
 These meetings are subject to any other member of BoD sitting in (including rescheduling if there are conflicts).
-Alternate meetings cannot be scheduled less than 12 hours in advance, and you must fill out this Google form.
-If you do not fill out the form, your appointment will be canceled.
+Alternate meetings cannot be scheduled less than 12 hours in advance, and you must directly contact Hannah.
 This is to ensure that the Director of Operations and any other members of BoD are properly prepared for alternate meetings.

 What information should be provided for the application?